IainStevenson/docker.multi.service.reverse.proxy/src/solution.md

 ```

 ### Certificates
-Includes command scripts to generate a slef-signed root and hsot certificate to enable SSL.
+Includes command scripts to generate a self-signed root and host certificate to enable SSL.

 ### Infrastructure
 Provides Various libraries will be available for cross cutting concerns.